DiceDB/dice/docs/src/data/reactivity.md

 ## DiceDB, a reactive database

-DiceDB exemplifies the reactive database model.
-Designed as a [redis-compatible](redis.io), in-memory, scalable, highly available, unified, multi-threaded database, DiceDB also focuses on real-time reactivity and efficiency.
+DiceDB exemplifies the reactive database model and also focuses on real-time reactivity and efficiency.
 In DiceDB, clients can set up query subscriptions for specific keys and queries and when a value tied to a subscribed query changes, the updated result set is pushed directly to the subscribed clients.
 This push model eliminates the need for clients to continuously poll for updates.

 ### Creating a query subscription